ETNOLIGA:

 Beyond the game

-It is one of the most underrated tools of social change.
-Sport plays an important cultural role and gives you a sense of belonging.
-A shared passion and universal principles are naturally linked to education.
-We use football to break stereotypes and find a common language between dispersed groups, especially those not participating in other forms of integration due to linguistic, psychological or financial barriers.
+Sport is one of the most underrated tools of social change.
+It plays an important cultural role and gives you a sense of belonging.
+A shared passion and universal principles are naturally linked to education and building bridges.
+We use football to break stereotypes and find a common language between dispersed groups, especially those not participating in other forms of integration due to linguistic, psychological, or financial barriers.
+Our goal is to create spaces where everyone feels welcome.

-Dani Alves ate the banana, Samuel Eto’o left the pitch.
-In Mexico, Maribel Domínguez fought to join men’s club.
-Predrag Pašić left Germany at the peak of his career to train children in besieged Sarajevo.
-Carlos Caszely opposed the Chilean dictatorship despite the torture.
-Sócrates took up democratic standards in his club.
-Didier Drogba used his position to lead peace in the war-torn Ivory Coast.
+Dani Alves ate the banana.
+Samuel Eto’o walked off the pitch.
+In Mexico, Maribel Domínguez fought to join a men’s club, challenging outdated norms.
+Predrag Pašić left Germany at the height of his career to train children in besieged Sarajevo, refusing to abandon his people.
+Carlos Caszely opposed the Chilean dictatorship despite the threat of torture.
+Sócrates championed democracy within his club, inspiring millions.
+Didier Drogba used his influence to bring peace to war-torn Ivory Coast.
 In Poland, we created Etnoliga.

 Poland